-Click the artist’s names or images below to see more work!
+Click on the artist’s name to see more!

 New paintings by Melissa Graves Brown invite you to wander into enchanted groves and rest in the shade of multi-hued foliage.
 Vibrant jewel-toned colors mingle on canvas for a look that is pure wow!
 Melissa has sent Chemers Gallery seven of her most recent pieces, each one more gorgeous than the last.